cosmos/cosmos-sdk/docs/architecture/adr-032-typed-events.md

 If this proposal is accepted, users will be able to build event driven SDK apps in go by just writing `EventHandler`s for their specific event types and passing them to `EventEmitters` that are defined in the SDK.

 The end of this proposal contains a detailed example of how to consume events after this refactor.

+This proposal is specifically about how to consume these events as a client of the blockchain, not for intermodule communication.

 ## Decision